-A person who manages their diabetes well can improve wound healing and reduce the chances of developing a serious infection.
+A person who manages their diabetes well can improve the rate at which wounds heal and reduce the chances of developing a severe infection.

 Diabetes and wound healing

 For people with diabetes, wounds heal more slowly and are prone to infection.

 Minor wounds, cuts, and burns are an unfortunate but unavoidable part of life.
 However, for people with diabetes, these injuries can lead to serious health issues.

 Many people with diabetes develop wounds that are slow to heal, do not heal well, or never heal.
 Sometimes, an infection might develop.